covjson/specification/profiles.md

 #### MultiPolygon profile

-- A domain with MultiPolygon profile must have the axis `"composite"` where the values are Polygons.
+- A domain with MultiPolygon profile MUST have the axis `"composite"` where the values are Polygons.
 Polygons are defined in the Polygon profile.
-- The axis `"composite"` must have the data type `"Polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"Polygon"` and the component identifiers `"x","y"`.
-- A MultiPolygon domain may have the axes `"z"` and `"t"` which both must have a single value only.
+- A MultiPolygon domain MAY have the axes `"z"` and `"t"` which both MUST have a single value only.

 Example:
 ```js